uboslinux/ubos-docs/jekyll/_posts/2017-06-11-beta11-available.md

 and more!
 More details are in the <a href="/docs/releases/beta11/release-notes/">release notes here</a>.

 This time, upgrading a device that is running a previous UBOS version is a teensy bit more complicated.
-Due to some changes in Arch Linux (our upstream distro), the command ``ubos-admin update`` may fail on the first try.
+Due to some changes in Arch Linux (our upstream distro), the command ``sudo ubos-admin update`` may fail on the first try.
 To proceed, execute ``sudo rm /etc/ssl/certs/ca-certificates.crt`` to delete that file, and then say ``ubos-admin update`` again.
 The upgrade should work then.